 The Holy Trinity Church c.1860's

 As early as 1825 Fr.
 Mathew decided that a new church should be built in the city.
-The foundation stone was laid on 10 October 1832 which was Fr.
+The foundation stone was laid on 10 October 1832, Fr.
 Mathew’s birthday.
 The site chosen was Charlotte Quay (now Fr.
 Mathew Quay).
 The original design by the architect George R Pain had a 182 foot tower and spire.
 Unfortunately the project was plagued with problems due to its location near the river.
 This was compounded by the 1832 Cholera epidemic in the city which decimated any attempts at fund raising for the church.
-Lawsuits involving the architect, cost over runs and the great Famine further hindered its construction.
-By 1850 the architect Sir Thomas Deane was employed to complete the church albeit without the tower and spire.
+Lawsuits involving the architect, cost over-runs and the great Famine further hindered its construction.
+By 1850, the architect Sir Thomas Deane was employed to complete the church albeit without the tower and spire.
 The architect William Atkins was engaged to oversee the completion of the interior.